 From the nearly 400 year-old Church in Guadalupe, you can drive down to J. P. Rizal Street all the way to Sta.
 Ana, Manila, passing what used to be the Sta.
 Ana Race Track.
 The Church of the Abandoned

 -- more simply known as Sta.
 Ana Church.
 Never realized it ranks among the oldest churches around Manila.
 At the time we visited, there was hardly any crowd inside this 17th century-Church , more so in the adjoining halls of the church where they kept religious statues of a few saints.
-We even ventured up the stairs, but was gently reminded that the convent is not open to the public.
+We even ventured up the

 Bell Tower of Santa Ana Church